Papua New Guinea entry requirements for Australia passport holders

 Transiting through Papua New Guinea

-Australian passport holders transiting through Papua New Guinea do not require a transit visa if staying airside and not passing through immigration.
+Australian passport holders transiting through Papua New Guinea (e.g., at Jacksons International Airport) do not need a visa if staying airside and departing within 24 hours.

 Health & vaccines for Papua New Guinea